mjmaenner/disabilitymeasures/cast/index.md

 }
 </script><script type="text/javascript" src="//translate.google.com/translate_a/element.js?cb=googleTranslateElementInit"></script>

-**Type of Measure:** The Childhood Asperger’s Syndrome is a 37 item parental questionnaire that screens for possible cases of autism spectrum conditions, specifically Asperger’s syndrome and related social and communication conditions.
+**Type of Measure:** The Childhood Autism Spectrum Test, formerly known as the Childhood Asperger’s Syndrome Test is a 37 item parental questionnaire that screens for possible cases of autism spectrum conditions and related social and communication conditions.

 **Target Population:** School aged children aged 4-11